-- Identify and categorize implementation strategies and contextual factors for BHI in primary care clinics.
+- Identify and categorize implementation strategies and contextual factors.
 The primary outcome will be a diagram of each clinic’s implementation process and relevant contextual factors (e.g., practice size, urbanicity, percent of minoritized patients, policies, EHR/data systems, physical space).

 - Evaluate BHI implementation success.
-Our team members’ and observers’ perceptions of penetration, sustainability, and fidelity/level of integration will be qualitatively evaluated.
 The primary outcome will be a clinic profile matrix and within-site and cross-site analyses.

 Implications for Research and Practice:

 This study will identify implementation strategies that may be effective in achieving high-quality BHI, which may contribute to improved cancer screening rates for patients with BH conditions.
 These strategies can then be examined in a prospective hybrid effectiveness-implementation trial with the goal of facilitating rapid scale-up of BHI to improve health equity.

 Project Team: Byron Powell, Lorella Palazzo, Sarah Pritchard